“Foreclosure vs Short Sale”

-You risk losing your home, whatever money you have invested in it (including the down payments, closing costs, and all the monthly payments you have made), and your good credit.
-Legal fees may also be added to what you owe on your mortgage, once a lender initiates foreclosure proceedings.
+You risk losing your home, whatever money you have invested in it.
+This includes the down payments, closing costs, and all the monthly payments you have made.
+Your good credit is at stake as well.

 In the End…

 Buying a home takes time and hard work.
 It is a great financial investment and ff you ever find that you are unable to keep up with your monthly payments, be sure to contact us immediately.
 We can discuss the situation and try to work out a solution.

 It is essential that you protect this investment by following a regular home maintenance program and developing a sound financial management plan.
 If you cooperate with the lender, you may be able to avoid foreclosure and the loss of your home.